tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-shell/Automation-task.md

 ### Adding automation tasks to a release

-Complete the following steps to include the plugin in a release process.
+To add automation tasks to a release, complete the following steps:

  - Click Releases.
  - Create a release or select a release.